holepunchto/pear-docs/hp-docs/README.md

 ### Better Building Blocks

 Holepunch focus is on making the core building blocks easy to use, fast, and reliable.
-The goal is to give developers all the essential pieces to make powerful P2P apps without being unnecessarily opinionated and without any operational complexity.
+The goal is to give developers all the essential pieces to make powerful P2P apps without being opinionated and introducing any operational complexity.

 The core modules Hyperspace daemon and `hyp` CLI tools are now deprecated.